Theresa Thompson-Colón, PhD

 Arlette S. Saint Ville, PhD

-Arlette completed a Bachelor of Environmental Geography degree (Honours) at Nipissing University, a Master of Environmental Studies degree at York University, and PhD at McGill University.
-Her doctoral research used mixed methods to explain why scientific advances in agriculture, food and environment have not translated into sustainable food and nutrition security outcomes for the Caribbean as part of the McGill/UWI Caricom Project.
+Dr. Saint Ville completed a Bachelor of Environmental Geography degree (Honours) at Nipissing University, a Master of Environmental Studies degree at York University, and PhD at McGill University.
+Her doctoral research used mixed methods to explain why scientific advances in agriculture, food and environment have not translated into sustainable food and nutrition security outcomes for the Caribbean as part of the McGill/UWI CARICOM Project.
 Her work has appeared in journals such as Food Policy, Food Security, Rural Studies and Regional Environmental Change.